kevindong/CommuteTracker/README.md

 This is a web app that helps you track your everyday commute (how long it takes you, when you leave, when you arrive, what route you take, etc.).
 I'm planning on adding GPS tracking at some point to allow for some pretty graphs and maps.
 The end goal is to algorithmically determine what is the best time to leave for work and when to go home.

+As of 8/19/2016, the version deployed on Heroku is v0.1.
+The Heroku deployment will not be updated until the refactoring is complete.

 ## Installing

 To get started with the app, clone the repo and then install the needed gems: